rxops/uikit-archive/docs/archive/COMPONENT_GUIDE.md

 # RxOps UIKit

-A Medical industry-focused UI UIKit built with Qwik, inspired by Radzen Blazor components but simplified for healthcare applications.
+A Medical industry-focused UIKit built with Qwik, inspired by Radzen Blazor components but simplified for healthcare applications.

 ## 🏗️ Architecture